Redesigning DataUP for scalable future growth

 To bridge the gap between ideation and execution, I implemented a UX prioritization framework to evaluate which features would drive the most immediate value for DataUP and its users.
 By mapping our brainstormed concepts onto an Impact vs. Effort matrix, I could objectively filter the "must-haves" from the "nice-to-haves" based on their alignment with our core business objectives.

-Through this lens, the Partnership Section emerged as a must-have requirement, needed to showcase DataUP's strategic alliances and technical trust.
-Conversely, while a Community Forum was discussed as a way to engage users, it was deemed out of scope for the MVP because the high technical overhead would have distracted from our primary goal of shaping DataUP as a data authority.
+Through this process, the Partnership Section emerged as a critical requirement, serving to showcase DataUP's strategic alliances and establish technical credibility.
+Conversely, a Community Forum was considered a mechanism for user engagement; it was determined to be outside the scope for MVP, as the technical overhead would have diverted resources from the primary objective of positioning DataUP as a recognized data authority.

 Definition